 - 1 teaspoon lemon zest, from 1 small lemon

-In the bowl of an electric mixer with the whisk attachment, or using a handheld mixer, beat the vegan cream cheese until smooth, about 1 minute.
+- In the bowl of an electric mixer with the whisk attachment, or using a handheld mixer, beat the vegan cream cheese until smooth, about 1 minute.

-Now add the rest of the filling ingredients and beat until smooth, scraping down the sides and bottom of the bowl as needed.
+- Now add the rest of the filling ingredients and beat until smooth, scraping down the sides and bottom of the bowl as needed.

-Once it’s completely smooth, pour into prepared pan over the crust and spread evenly.
+- Once it’s completely smooth, pour into prepared pan over the crust and spread evenly.

-In a food processor, add 1 1/4 cups of the sliced strawberries (reserving 1/4 cup), sugar and lemon zest.
+- In a food processor, add 1 1/4 cups of the sliced strawberries (reserving 1/4 cup), sugar and lemon zest.
 Process until smooth.
 Toss with the sliced strawberries in a small bowl and chill for at least an hour before serving.

 - If you can not find canned coconut cream, you can use 1 can of full fat coconut milk, just don’t use the light coconut milk.
 Plant based yogurt also works pretty well for a coconut free option.